 - Army Heritage Trail - located at the U.S. Army Heritage & Education Center in Carlisle, this one-mile loop showcases each era of the U.S. Army, with full-size exhibits and artifacts

-- Hersheypark - just 30 minutes away you can visit the internationally known "Happiest Place on Earth"
+- Hersheypark - just 30 minutes away you can visit the internationally-known "Happiest Place on Earth"

 Dining & Nightlife

 - T.J.
-Rockwells - find American classics and craft beer at this hotspot is located so close to Williams Grove Speedway you can hear the race from the outdoor patio
+Rockwells - find American classics and craft beer at this hotspot that is located so close to Williams Grove Speedway you can hear the race from the outdoor patio

 - Waterfront Dining - visit the three waterfront restaurants in Wormleysburg for great food and views of the sparkling Susquehanna River and Harrisburg skyline